blynkkk/blynkkk.github.io/Widgets.md

 ### BLE

 Widget for enabling Bluetooth Low Energy support.
-At the moment BLE widget supported only for Android and requires internet connection in order to login and load your profile.
+At the moment BLE widget requires internet connection in order to login and load your profile.
 However this will be fixed soon.
 Also some Blynk widget not allowed with BLE widget.